KeithBurghardt/GeneticsMateSelection/FirthRegression/README.md

 - bp1: beginning basepair of slice
 - bp2: end basepair of slice
 - (Intercept): p-value or coefficient of intercept of Firth logistic regression
+- [Covariates]: p-value or coefficient of any covariates in the Firth logistic regression
 - slice: p-value or coefficient of slice with Firth logistic regression